taubman33/react-router/README.md

   return (
     <div>
       <nav>
+      // the link component produces an a element
         <Link to=""></Link>
         <Link to=""></Link>
       </nav>
       <main>
+        // routes render the specified component we pass in
         <Route path="" render={}/>
-        // render and component props are two options we can use.
+        // we can give either a render or a component prop.
         <Route path="" component={}/>
       </main>
     </div>